What Causes Cerebral Palsy?

 • Untreated jaundice – Jaundice occurs when there is an excess of bilirubin, a chemical pigment that the liver normally filters out, is present in the body.
 It causes the skin and eyes to turn yellow.
 While it is fairly normal for some newborns to have mild cases of jaundice before their livers are fully developed, when severe cases are left untreated, a condition called kernicterus can occur.
 This condition is characterized by an accumulation of unsafe levels of bilirubin, which is toxic to the brain.

-It typically takes doctors up to 18-24 months to diagnose children with cerebral palsy.
+It typically takes doctors up to 18-24 months to diagnose cerebral palsy.
 However, it could take longer if the child only has a mild case.
 It isn’t always possible to determine the exact cause of cerebral palsy, but there are tests, scans, and magnetic resonance imaging (MRI) that may reveal damage in the brain that provide clues to the cause.

-Birth Injuries that Lead to Cerebral Palsy
+Birth Injuries That Lead To A Child Developing Cerebral Palsy

-• Identify umbilical cord irregularities
+• identify umbilical cord irregularities.

-• Detect a decrease in the heart rate of the baby
+• detect a decrease in the heart rate of the baby.

-• Properly treat severe jaundice
+• properly treat severe jaundice.

 These situations result from not performing proper medical procedures in the delivery room and can lead to cerebral palsy.
 The medical professionals who cause these types of mistakes or neglect can often be held accountable for their errors in a medical malpractice claim.

-Finding Legal Help for Cerebral Palsy Cases
+Finding Legal Help For Cerebral Palsy Cases

-Some cases of cerebral palsy are caused by medical mistakes or negligence and parents of children with the condition may be able to obtain a financial recovery by holding medical professionals legally accountable for the mistakes.
+Some cases of cerebral palsy are caused by medical mistakes or negligence, and parents of children with the condition may be able to obtain a financial recovery by holding medical professionals legally accountable for the mistakes.

 Ross Feller Casey is an experienced law firm with an unmatched track record of winning medical malpractice cases involving cerebral palsy.
 We have leading doctors on staff to look at medical records to determine if your child’s condition was caused by medical mistakes or negligence.